 All of these cases involved officers hogtying the arrestee after a violent restraint incident.
 Each subject, however, had an enlarged heart, had an extensive drug history, and were either under the influence of an illicit drug or was psychotic from a mental illness at the time of the confrontation.

-Conclusions and Implications The experimental studies examined overwhelming refutes the hypothesis that either the hogtied or hobbled positions places a resisting person at risk for restraint or positional asphyxia.
+The experimental studies examined overwhelming refutes the hypothesis that either the hogtied or hobbled positions places a resisting person at risk for restraint or positional asphyxia.
 The status of the research demonstrates that being restrained in the prone position and hobbled or hogtied appear to be no more physiologically dysfunctional than any other position, and medically as well as for officer safety, are acceptable positions for controlling and restraining violent persons.
 The research has shown that positional asphyxia by itself is not a sufficient cause of death, and other causes of death and factors should be considered (such as excited delirium, internal organ abnormalities, and mental illness).
 Placing a person prone for control and restraint is the preferred position and is the safest position for officers.
 Even with their respective limitations experienced in a laboratory experiment, the findings of the research are supported by the basics and fundamentals of exercise physiology.

 Litigation shows that relying on prior bad science and poor research procedures and equipment, in lieu of new and modern research, is frequently used to postulate a prevailing legal argument.
 This can create a conflicting playing field when the law and science intersect in evaluating a use of force and a sudden restraint death legal action.
 Ensuring to consult with qualified and knowledgeable medical and police experts can assist in successfully explaining the complicated science associated with the case as well explaining how the police used appropriate restraining and use of force techniques, as well as force equipment.